4ward110/gene_ml/src/README.md

-## this repo contain code for pediatric sepsis predict based on machine learning paper
+# This repo contains code for paper : pediatric sepsis based on machine learning